-During fiscal year 2019, the Board authorized NCTCOG to invest available District funds on behalf of the District according to the NCTCOG's investment policies and procedures.
+The Board authorized NCTCOG to invest available District funds on behalf of the District according to the NCTCOG's investment policies and procedures.

 See note B for details of the District investments.
 The District fund balance goals as reflected within District policy FIN3.1 (Use of Funds).